New Users - Welcome

-By default, conda will store your environments and downloaded packages in your home directory under ~/.conda - this will quickly cause your home directory to run out of space.
-To prevent this from happening we recommend the following:
+By default, conda will store your environments and downloaded packages in your home directory under ~/.conda but this will quickly cause your home directory to run out of space.
+To prevent this from happening see our recommended conda configuration.

 Accessing Pre-installed scientific Software

 To learn how to submit your code to the cluster, please read our guide to Using the Cluster.
 This guide introduces the concepts of cluster computing so that you can understand what the cluster is, how to submit your jobs, and why you should not run your code directly on rescomp1-3.